laudiacay/mpcs-compilers/README.md

 to install cargo and rustc (for compilation and running): run this script https://rustup.rs/

+# HOW TO RUN THE COMPILER

+`make` -> `./bin/ekcc --help`

 # HOW TO RUN THE FUZZ TESTER

 We fuzz tested our compiler using afl.rs, which is an AFL library for fuzzing Rust code.
-To run the fuzzer, run `make fuzz`.
+To install/run the fuzzer, run `make fuzz`.

 further documentation for rust afl can be found at https://rust-fuzz.github.io/book/afl.html

-# CRASH CASES
+# FUZZ TESTER CRASH CASES

 The fuzz tester found that reading larger integer literals than rust's i32 type can hold causes a crash.
 Specifically, the fuzzer found a crash based on code containing the following line: